-ATS offers the space, digital outreach, and organizational power as resources for creative instructors.
+ATS offers guidance, digital outreach to 360+ subscribers, facilities, and technical assistance to first-time or non-professional creative instructors.
 Local residents are invited to propose a public workshop at least two months in advance.
-Each one is promoted through the ATS newsletter.
 Profits are split 50/50 between the workshop leader and ATS.
-First-time & to-be instructors welcome.
 To propose a workshop, email email@example.com

-Once every two months, we will offer the space at no cost for local mutual aid organizing.
-The group we partner with can choose to use the space in a variety of ways, whether as a space to paint big signs, or, for example, as a space to host a fundraiser/pop up.
+Aid groups are invited to use the space at no cost for local mutual aid organizing, pending availability.
+The space can be useful as a place to paint big signs, or as a venue to host a fundraiser/pop up.
 Promotion and fundraising through the ATS’s monthly newsletter is also available.

-Independent exhibits, performances, film sets, photo shoots, etc. rent our space for $75/hour for a minimum of 2 hours with no production assistance from ATS.
-ATS hosts, providing equipment, promotion and graphics, vendors, and sound tech for up to $140/hour.
-The profits go directly to offsetting the warehouse’s rent and utilities.
-For working artists (people whose primary job is being an artist), ATS offers a sliding scale rental fee both parties agree upon.
+For up to $150/hour, ATS hosts your event and provides equipment, promotion and graphics, vendors, and sound tech pending availability.
+For working artists (people whose primary job is being an artist and subsidizing with freelance gigs), ATS offers a sliding scale rental fee both parties agree upon.
 If needed, we’re willing to collaborate with the artist to fundraise using ATS’s resources.

 Click here to book through Peerspace.

-ATS is committed to fostering highly sensitive, context-specific art in Texas and giving artists whose work doesn’t fit into a commercial economy the opportunity to experiment, make mistakes, and have questions.
+ATS is committed to fostering context-specific art in Texas, and giving artists whose work doesn’t fit into a commercial economy the opportunity to experiment, make mistakes, and have questions.
 It’s not a financially sustainable model, and we don’t plan on making it last forever; it’ll just last as long as it has the resources to.
-It costs about $1,250 per month to break even, not including labor.
+It costs about $1,500 per month to break even, not including labor.

-ATS is housed in a warehouse on a residential cul-de-sac adjacent to an industrial concrete manufacturer in Thomas Waddill’s, Anthony Laurence, and Emily Lee’s rental home’s backyard.
+ATS is housed in a warehouse on a residential cul-de-sac adjacent to an industrial concrete manufacturer in Emily Lee’s and Thom Waddill’s rental home’s backyard.